Sponsored Project Administration - SPA

 button to run search and return results.

 Searching SPIN using keywords is still available but not as user friendly as the it was in the previous version of SPIN.
 Instruction for searching SPIN using keywords follow here but I recommend using Pivot for keyword searching if you find the new SPIN keyword searching unsatisfactory.
-Keywords are now based on the Library of Congress subject headings, to each SPIN program record.
+Keywords are now based on the Library of Congress subject headings.
 Unlike the previous version of SPIN, keywords are not displayed for selection, but rather are displayed once you type in a term.
 The results will include keywords that contain that term.
 From the displayed results, you can select the keywords you want to search on and save them to a group.
 To search using keywords follow steps 1-4 listed above under Searching SPIN in Advanced Search Mode and then continue with the steps listed below.

 - For step number 4; choose Keywords from the drop-down list.